Behavioral Threat Assessment and Management for Educators and Administrators

 In cases where HIPAA applies, the following strategies may assist threat assessment teams in eliminating potential barriers to critical data collection:

-- Provide information to health/mental health professionals.
+- Provide information to health and mental health professionals.

 The Serious Danger to Self or Others Exception

-Medical/mental health providers may disclose protected health information when disclosure:
+Medical and mental health providers may disclose protected health information when disclosure:

 - Is necessary to prevent or lessen a serious and imminent threat to health or safety of patient or others and is to someone reasonably able to prevent or lessen the threat.